Kunsthalle Praha: Facilities

 The museum has a total floor space of approximately 5700 square metres.
 It includes exhibition spaces for 3 galleries, venues for educational programmes and other cultural and social events.
 A terrace on the roof of the building is open to the public as a viewing café.
-Other facilities include a bistro, a bookshop and a design store.
+Other facilities include a booklounge and a design shop.
 Rooms for depots are located in the basement.